-III.
 NUCLEAR DETECTION

 Non-Intrusive Inspection (NII) Technology.
-Ports are in compliance with the 2002 and 2007 laws mandating that cargo scanning take place to prevent nuclear or other radiological devices from entering the United States.
+Ports are following the 2002 and 2007 laws mandating that cargo scanning take place to prevent nuclear or other radiological devices from entering the United States.
 Evidence collected by the DHS Office of Inspector General shows that CBP and the Domestic Nuclear Detection Office do not have a plan for continuing maintenance, replacement, or funding for these machines (e.g., Radiation Portal Monitors, VACIS, etc.).
-Ports should not be required to fund this security program initiated by the federal government in order to secure international borders.
+Ports should not be required to fund this security program initiated by the federal government to secure international borders.
 Congress provided some funding in FY 2016, but sustained and predictable funding is needed.

-AAPA requests that DHS conducts a study on how the agency intends to pay for the future use of scanning equipment, when such equipment must be modified and moved due to port facility expansion or reconfiguration, and for the replacement of current scanning equipment that has reached the end of its useful life.
+AAPA requests that DHS conducts a study on how the agency intends to pay for the future use of scanning equipment when such material must be modified and moved due to port facility expansion or reconfiguration, and for the replacement of current scanning equipment that has reached the end of its useful life.